Sparkling saddle loops of vector fields on surfaces

 Thus, we have an expansive monodromy $\Delta \colon B\cup\Gamma \to [d_1, d_2]\subset~\hSi$.
 Note that on the arc $(O, q)$ (recall that according to our notation this arc goes from~$O$ upwards and then approaches~$q$ from below) the monodromy map is not defined because every orbit that starts at this arc goes to the sink~$\Omega$.
 So, we extend the map to $(O, q)$ by setting $\Delta((O, q)) = \{\hat{O}\}$, as usual.
-Further note that $\Delta$ continues to the arc $(q, O)$ automatically, but it does not have to be expansive on this whole arc.
+Further note that $\Delta$ continues to the arc $(q, O)$, but it does not have to be expansive throughout this arc.
 We want to obtain a field that belongs to the class~$\N$, and the only thing we need for that is to make the Poincar{\'e} map expansive outside its flat segment.
-In order to achieve that, we modify the field in between~$\hSi$ and~$\Si$ using the textbook method from~\cite[Lemma~2, p.~183]{PM}.
-Namely, we take an expansive smooth map $f\colon [q, O] \to \hSi$ that, when written in our coordinates, coincides with the monodromy map $\Delta$ on $B\cup\Gamma$ (it is clear that such~$f$ exists).
-Denoting coordinate representations of our maps by the same letters as the maps themselves, we can set
+To achieve that, we modify the field in between~$\hSi$ and~$\Si$ using a method from~\cite[Lemma~2, p.~183]{PM}.
+That is, we consider an expansive smooth map $f\colon [q, O] \to \hSi$ that, when written in our coordinates, coincides with the monodromy map $\Delta$ on $B\cup\Gamma$.
+It is clear that such~$f$ exists.
+We denote the coordinate representations of our maps by the same symbols that we use for the maps themselves.
+We set

-where $\sigma$ is a monotonous function that takes values in~$[0, 1]$, is equal to zero in a neighborhood of the $x$-coordinate~$x_\hSi$ of~$\hSi$, and is equal to one in a neighborhood of the $x$-coordinate~$x_\Si$ of~$\Si$.
+where $\sigma$ is a smooth monotonic function that takes values in~$[0, 1]$, is equal to zero in a neighborhood of the $x$-coordinate~$x_\hSi$ of~$\hSi$, and is equal to one in a neighborhood of the $x$-coordinate~$x_\Si$ of~$\Si$.

 Finally, we set